IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 Eg.
 3D printing:
-- Accuratly detect of smokes
+- Accuratly detect of smokes.
-- Activation of air extractor
+- Activation of air extractor when a set tresshold is present.
+- Halt printing in case of flamable gas detection.
+- ...

 general-purpose air quality system.
-Creation of a system on which a person or institution can rely to report air quality on a general basis.
+Creation of a system on which a person or institution can rely to report air quality on a general basis:
+- detection of gas leaks.
+- poor city air quality.
+- Automate gas venting mechanisms when gas is present (in institutions, buildings, parking lots, etc.).
+- Fire detection.
+- ...

 ## Choosing the right Sensor for your application.